 From an early age, Anna Page has always had a passion for flowers.
 After working at her mother’s flower shop during her early 20s, she decided it was time to become her own boss.
-She bought Rebel Hill Florist in 1987 and, with that, a new female entrepreneur was born.
-Rebel Hill is one of Nashville’s largest independently owned florists and has been recognized as one of the nation’s Top 250 Florists by Telaflora for the past 12 years.
+She bought Rose Hill Florist in 1987 and, with that, a new female entrepreneur was born.
+Rose Hill is one of Nashville’s largest independently owned florists and has been recognized as one of the nation’s Top 250 Florists by Telaflora for the past 12 years.
 Her commitment to customer service, passion for perfection and exquisite taste in flowers sets Anna apart from the rest.
 We’re thrilled to introduce to you Anna Page, today’s FACE of Nashville.

 Are you originally from Nashville?

 Although I was born in St. Louis, we moved here when I was 8, so I like to think of myself as a Nashville native.

 If not, what brought you here and when?

 My father accepted a new job and a 1962 Volkswagen — crammed with my mom, sister and our cat – brought me to Nashville.
 I was 8 years old … we’re not going to do the math.

 Can you tell us the history of Rose Hill Florist?
 Did you have another career before opening the business?